xiezhenye/mysql-plugin-proc-vars/README.md

 mysql-plugin-proc-vars
 ======================

-mysql information plugin to show all variables of every process
+mysql information plugin to show all variables of every process for mysql 5.5+

 ## usage